damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 1. in the note to the team, point to the documentation created in step 1, explain the need and the ask, and who to turn to in case of questions.

-### Adding a new team member to BambooHR <a name="admin-bamboo"></a>

-After People Ops is requested to make a contract or offer letter for a potential hire, as described on our [Hiring](/handbook/hiring/) page, follow these steps:

-1. Download the correct template from the files page on BambooHR
-1. Edit the contract or offer letter to include the new hire information.
-1. Send out the document to be signed using HelloSign, \cc people ops in this process. (document HelloSign first)
-1. Once the document has been signed, create a BambooHR employee file:
-   1. Go to the BambooHR Dashboard
-   1. Click on the top right on “Add employee”
-   1. Enter the following fields: First name, Last name, Gender, Hire date, Employment status, Job information, Pay rate, Salary for employees, or select another option.
-   1. Turn “self service” on for the employee to enter the following info: Address, Phone, DOB. private email.
-1. Save the signed contract under the Documents tab in the folder “0.Signed Contract/Offer Letter”.
-1. As noted in the onboarding checklist, on the start date of the employee send out the "password reset email" under the settings option in the top right of the profile (next to "request a change") **Note** This link is only valid for 24 hours.

-### Using BambooHR as a new team member<a name="new-member-bamboo"></a>

-Team members can keep their information in BambooHR updated using self-service:

-1. Go to the BambooHR link that you should have received by email
-1. Change the password to make it secure (see the handbook section on [secure passwords](https://about.gitlab.com/handbook/security/))
-1. Login with your new credentials
-1. Keep your credentials stored in your 1Password Vault and keep the info in BambooHR updated (e.g. change address when moving)

 ## Managing the PeopleOps onboarding tasks <a name="manage-onboarding-tasks"></a>